theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 To use our products you need an SAP user with the following authority objects. <br>

+The authorizations in the first section General authority objects are required to establish an SAP connection with the SAP server.
+The remaining sections show the authorizations required for the respective components.
+Depending on the components that you want to use, the corresponding authorizations are required.

 Please redirect this article to your SAP Basis admins to get the relevant authority objects you need for your user.

 ### General authority objects